GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## Dashboard
 The Dashboard section is divided into subsections that show application configuration details.

-In the **Global Info**, you can see oxd and the client details used by Konga.
+**Global Info** shows oxd and the client details used by Konga.
 Check the version of the currently-used oxd Server or the address of the Gluu Server in this section.
 The `oxd ID`, `Client ID` and `Client Secret` are the credentials for the client created by default during Gluu Gateway installation and setup.

 The **Gateway** and **Database Info** sections show details about the Gateway itself and the included Postgres database, respectively.

 The **Plugins** section displays all the plugins supported by the Gluu Gateway.
 When inactive, a plugin is shown as gray.
-If you add a plugin to an API/Consumer or set a global one, its name will turn green on the dashboard.
+When plugin is added to an API/Consumer or globally, its name will turn green on the dashboard.

-The remaining subsections of Requests, Connections and Timers show real-time metrics on the Gluu Gateway health.
+The remaining subsections, **Requests**, **Connections** and **Timers** show real-time metrics for Gluu Gateway's health.

 ![dashboard](img/1_dashboard.png)